-The Audit and Risk Committee was chaired during fiscal 2017 by Mr. Esty.
-The committee currently consists additionally of Ms. Broader and Messrs. von Arentschildt, Edwards and McGeary.
-The committee met ten times during 2017.
+The Audit and Risk Committee was chaired during fiscal 2018 by Prof. Esty.
+The committee currently consists additionally of Ms. Broader, Ms. Gates, and Messrs. von Arentschildt, Dutkowsky and McGeary.
+(Ms. Gates was appointed to the Audit and Risk Committee, and Mr. Edwards resigned from the Audit and Risk Committee and was appointed to the Corporate Governance, Nominating and Compensation Committee, each effective February 25, 2018.)
+The committee met nine times during 2018.
 Under its charter, the committee: